Academic team

 Meet our academic team.
 Understand their reason for joining the Dyson Institute and their research interests.

-Please note: While we make every effort to provide our prospective students and applicants with the most up to date and accurate module information for the coming academic years, you should be aware that the information provided is subject to change.
+Please note: This is subject to final approval in November 2025.
+While we make every effort to provide our prospective students and applicants with the most up to date and accurate module information for the coming academic years, you should be aware that the information provided is subject to change.
 If this happens, we will inform you in a timely manner.

 Overview